 Grooming and care

 The Basset Hound eat three times a day and any lost of appetite is generally a sign that something is wrong - you already know that they are greedy by nature.
 Do not leave it to overeat!
-Sleeping and tranquillity are other important moments in the life of the little Basset Hound puppy.
+Sleeping and tranquility are other important moments in the life of the little Basset Hound puppy.